UE584 - Research Seminar in Metaphysics

 Course taught in: English

-All students have to sign up via the EHESS platform, which you access here: https://participations.ehess.fr/demandes/__nouvelle__?seminaire=584 You must be enrolled to receive the assigned readings.
+All students have to sign up via the EHESS' Neobab platform, which you access here: https://participations.ehess.fr/demandes/__nouvelle__ Please note that if you are not enrolled you will not receive the readings.

 Course description.
 The purpose of this seminar is to provide an introduction to some of the most important issues and debates of contemporary discussion in social ontology.
-We will examine together the nature of social reality through the different relationships, processes and objects that compose it.
+We will examine together the nature of social reality through the different relationships, processes and objects that make it up.
 We will be particularly interested in such general questions as: Is social reality a fiction or are there social facts?
-How can we cooperate and think together?
+What grounds social reality?
+What does it mean to walk or think together?
 Is there a social rationality?
 Are there group agents, that is groups with minds of their own?
 What was the role of cooperation and culture in natural selection?
-If our environment is social, is our brain also social?
-The common thread running through all of these issues is the possibility of social naturalism.
-One of the main challenges of this seminar will be to show how much philosophy and psychology can contribute to the understanding of social reality.
-We will follow these topics through the reading of important and influential texts in metaphysics, epistemology or cognitive psychology.
+If our environment is social, is our mind also social?
+The common thread running through all of these issues is the possibility of social realism.
+One of the main challenges of this seminar will be to show how much philosophy and psychology can also contribute to the understanding of social reality.
+We will follow these topics through the reading of important and influential texts in metaphysics, epistemology, cognitive science and social science.
 After the first introductory session, each session will be run as a discussion-intensive seminar, where all students are expected to ask questions and participate in the discussion.

 Session 1: What is Social Ontology?
 (24/02)